imjsjs/JPSchneider/_posts/2016-04-18-La-Jolla-Piano-Institute.markdown

 project-date: April 2016
 client: La Jolla Piano Institute
 category: Web Development
-description: The La Jolla Piano Institute, located in the heart of La Jolla California, teaches piano and violin to local children and adults.
+description: Design and hosting for the The La Jolla Piano Institute's official website.
+Located in the heart of La Jolla California, teaches piano and violin to local children and adults.
 See the full site at <a href="http://LaJollaPianoInstitute.com">LaJollaPianoInstitute.com</a>

 ---